Orioles 13, Indians 0 | Federal News Network

 |0

-Umpires_Home, Andy Fletcher; First, Will Little; Second, Joe West; Third, Eric Cooper.
+Umpires_Home, Will Little; First, Joe West; Second, Eric Cooper; Third, Andy Fletcher.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.